 Two Upcoming Winter Chill Weekends

-Winter Chill weekends allow young people to get better acquainted within their local church groups and also to meet and see how others in different churches work out their faith.
+Winter Chill lets middle and high school students get better acquainted with their church and see how others from different churches work out their faith.

-Winter Chill is described as “well-run, carefully-planned, and geared to youth.”
-New accommodations make it a pleasant experience and give more opportunities for group activities.
+Winter Chill has been called “well-run, carefully-planned, and geared to youth.”
+New accommodations make it a pleasant experience and provide more group activity opportunities.

 It may be cold.
 It may even snow.
-But the Spirit of God can move over HCBC in powerful ways during these weekends.
-2026 will see two Winter Chill weekends on the schedule.
-Talk it up with your church youth leaders!
+But the Spirit of God moves over HCBC powerfully during these weekends.
+2026' will see two Winter Chill weekends on the schedule—talk it up to your youth leaders!

 Next